SerenaTetart/Time_series_analysis/README.md

 As we can see the data is very noisy, this time serie depends on a lot of factors.

+## Project 1 - Sales forecasting with ARIMA

+Before forecasting Cryptocurrencies we will forecast sales based on ARIMA which stands for ‘Auto Regressive Integrated Moving Average’.

+## Project 2 - Bitcoin forecasting with LSTM

+For this project we will use the closing price only of Bitcoin.

 The network is made of two layers of bidirectionnal LSTM units with a 20 dense at the end in order to predict the next 20 values of the time serie.

 LSTMs are great at learning from long-term dependencies on sequences of data, when made bidirectionnal they also train on a reversed copy of the input sequence, this can provide additional context to the network and result in faster and even fuller learning on the problem.